imsachinkumar/BridgeLabz-Training/README.md

 Successfully completed **CRUD Operations and Global Exception Handling** in the Contact App, making the application more robust, maintainable, and user-friendly.

+# Day 9 – Spring Boot, Controllers & REST APIs

+## Topics Covered

+### Spring Boot Auto-Configuration

+* Understood how Spring Boot automatically configures beans and components based on the dependencies present in the project.
+* Reduced the need for manual XML/configuration.
+* Understood the role of `@SpringBootApplication`, which combines:

+  * `@Configuration`
+  * `@EnableAutoConfiguration`
+  * `@ComponentScan`

+### Spring Boot Starters

+* Studied how Spring Boot starters simplify dependency management.
+* Worked with `spring-boot-starter-web` for web and REST API development.
+* Understood that starters provide the commonly required dependencies together.

+### Embedded Server

+* Studied the concept of an embedded server in Spring Boot.
+* Understood how **Tomcat** is embedded and starts automatically with the application.
+* No separate server installation or WAR deployment is required for running the application.

+### Spring Controller

+* Worked with `@Controller` and `@RestController`.
+* Understood how controllers receive HTTP requests and return responses.
+* Used `@RequestMapping` to define common URL mappings.

+### REST API Basics

+* Implemented basic REST endpoints using:

+  * `@GetMapping`
+  * `@PostMapping`
+  * `@PutMapping`
+  * `@PatchMapping`
+  * `@DeleteMapping`
+* Understood how HTTP methods are mapped to CRUD operations.

+### Request Handling

+* Practiced handling request data using:

+  * `@RequestBody`
+  * `@PathVariable`
+  * `@RequestParam`
+* Understood how JSON data is received and mapped to Java objects using `@RequestBody`.

+### Practical Work

+* Created Spring Boot REST controllers.
+* Created API endpoints for handling HTTP requests.
+* Tested REST APIs using Postman.
+* Verified request and response flow between client and Spring Boot application.

+## Key Takeaways

+* Auto-configuration reduces manual configuration.
+* Starters simplify dependency management.
+* Embedded Tomcat allows Spring Boot applications to run independently.
+* Controllers handle incoming HTTP requests.
+* REST APIs use HTTP methods for performing CRUD operations.
+* `@RequestBody`, `@PathVariable`, and `@RequestParam` are used for receiving different types of request data.